Downham stabbing death: Two boys, 14 and 17, charged with murder

 Two teenagers have been charged with murder after a man was stabbed in south-east London.

-Gabriel Petrov Stoyanov, 21, was stabbed in Bromley Road, in Downham on 4 November.
+Gabriel Petrov Stoyanov, 21, was attacked in Bromley Road, in Downham on 4 November.

 Two boys aged 14 and 17 were charged with his murder on Friday, and have been remanded into custody until their next court appearance.

-Police are still searching for a third suspect 16-year-old George David, over the killing.
+Police are still searching for a third suspect, 16-year-old George David, over the killing.

 Mr Stoyanov died from his injuries on the afternoon of 5 November.